XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-02-Proxmox-Debian-CloudInit.md

 #### (Optional) Expand the image size

+!!! info
+    This step is optional- because you can just grow the partition in Proxmox, and either start or reboot the cloned VM.

+    It will automatically grow the root partition.

 Next up, I am going to set the size of this image, to 16G, as its original size is 2GB.

 You can view the current size of the image, using `qemu-img info`